Rosettea/Hilbish/docs/api/hilbish/_index.md

 The Hilbish module includes the core API, containing interfaces and functions which directly relate to shell functionality.

+## Interface fields
+- `ver`: The version of Hilbish
+- `user`: Username of the user
+- `host`: Hostname of the machine
+- `dataDir`: Directory for Hilbish data files, including the docs and default modules
+- `interactive`: Is Hilbish in an interactive shell?
+- `login`: Is Hilbish the login shell?
+- `vimMode`: Current Vim input mode of Hilbish (will be nil if not in Vim input mode)
+- `exitCode`: xit code of the last executed command

 ## Functions
 ### alias(cmd, orig)
 Sets an alias of `cmd` to `orig`